swingletree-oss/swingletree/README.md

 # Swingletree

-> Be aware Swingletree is still under development.
+> Be aware Swingletree is under development.
 Some edges may be still rough and sharp.

 Utilize SonarQube Quality Gates inside your GitHub Pull Requests.